mliew21396/remote-work/week-1/3-computer-setup/mac-instructions.md

 **Important note: You should NEVER need to `sudo gem install ___` anything.
 If you get a permission issue, that means your system isn't using the rbenv/rvm version of rubygems.**

+If you are still running into a problem, restart your terminal and try again.

 Go back to Release 9 and make sure you typed the second command to set your global version of Ruby.

 ## Release 13: Install SQLite